PaddyPowerBetfair/Cloud-Academy/AWS-Associate-Developer-June2018/Serverless.md

     An event source is an AWS service or developer-created application that produces events that trigger an AWS Lambda function to run.

+    You can invoke a Lambda function using a custom event through AWS Lambda’s invoke API.
+Only the function’s owner or another AWS account that the owner has granted permission can invoke the function.

+    When called through the AWS Mobile SDK, AWS Lambda functions automatically gain insight into the device and application that made the call through the ‘context’ object.

+    You can deploy and manage your serverless applications using the AWS Serverless Application Model (AWS SAM).
+AWS SAM is a specification that prescribes the rules for expressing serverless applications on AWS.
+This specification aligns with the syntax used by AWS CloudFormation today and is supported natively within AWS CloudFormation as a set of resource types (referred to as "serverless resources").
+These resources make it easier for AWS customers to use CloudFormation to configure and deploy serverless applications, using existing CloudFormation APIs.

+    You can automate your serverless application’s release process using AWS CodePipeline and AWS CodeDeploy.

+    You can use AWS Step Functions to coordinate a series of AWS Lambda functions in a specific order.
+Step Functions will maintain state during executions for you.

+    X-Ray SDKs are currently available for Node.js and Java.

+    Lambda@Edge allows you to run code across AWS locations globally.
+    To use Lambda@Edge, you just upload your code to AWS Lambda and associate a function version to be triggered in response to Amazon CloudFront requests.
+    Lambda@Edge is optimized for latency sensitive use cases where your end viewers are distributed globally.
+    The difference between AWS Lambda@Edge and AWS Lambda behind Amazon API Gateway is that API Gateway and Lambda are regional services.
+Using Lambda@Edge and Amazon CloudFront allows you to execute logic across multiple AWS locations based on where your end viewers are located.

+    AWS Lambda has a default safety throttle for number of concurrent executions per account per region.
+    On exceeding the throttle limit, AWS Lambda functions being invoked synchronously will return a throttling error (429 error code).

+    On failure, Lambda functions being invoked synchronously will respond with an exception.
+Lambda functions being invoked asynchronously are retried at least 3 times.

+    What happens if my Lambda function invocations exhaust the available policy?
+On exceeding the retry policy for asynchronous invocations, you can configure a “dead letter queue” (DLQ) into which the event will be placed; in the absence of a configured DLQ the event may be rejected.
+You can configure an Amazon SQS queue or an Amazon SNS topic as your dead letter queue.

+    To enable VPC support, you need to specify one or more subnets in a single VPC and a security group as part of your function configuration.
+To disable VPC support, you need to update the function configuration and specify an empty list for the subnet and security group.

+    Lambda functions provide access only to a single VPC.
+If multiple subnets are specified, they must all be in the same VPC.
+You can connect to other VPCs by peering your VPCs.